-Enjoy these healthy chia puddings right away, or store them in the fridge for a later date.
-You can also top the weight loss chia puddings with some homemade granola before serving for an added crunch, or experiment with different flavors for a unique, healthy breakfast and enjoy the health benefits!
+Enjoy these healthy chia puddings right away, or store them in the fridge later to satisfy any sweet tooth!
+You can also top with sliced fresh fruits such as fresh strawberries and some homemade granola just before serving for an added crunch, or experiment with different flavors for a unique, healthy breakfast and enjoy the health benefits!

-This chia and flaxseed pudding can also be topped with blueberries and is full of omega 3 fats for weight loss and fiber for blood sugar control.
+This chia and flaxseed pudding can also be topped with blueberries and contains omega-3 fats for weight loss and fiber for blood sugar management.

 - Pot and glass mason jars